-Please checl k one of the below boxes:
+Please check one of the below boxes:

-household or spouse/cohead sides in the unit.
-[Verification l] certify that the noncompliant adult named above n attached.]
+- nousehold or spouse/cohead] certify tides in the unit.
+[Verification attached hat the noncompliant adult named above

-upcoming 12 the most pre 2-month lease term.
-These hovious lease term, plus the 96 e, agree to complete hours in the ours include the hours not fulfilled in hours for the upcoming lease term. which I will comply with the CSSR requirement:
+upcoming 12- the most prev month lease term.
+These hours includious lease term, plus the 96 hours for complete hours in the de the hours not fulfilled in the upcoming lease term. vill comply with the CSSR requirement:

 Description of Activity 1.
 Number of Hours

 2.

 3.

 4.

 5.

-Total Hours S
+Total Hours

-SIGNED A ND ATTESTED THIS DA ТЕ
+SIGNED AN D ATTESTED THIS DATE

-Signature: Signature: II 1 CII 1 11 Date:

-Head of Household
+Signature: Head of Household Date:

-Noncompliant Adult, if ot ther than Head of Household
+Signature: Noncompliant Adult, if other than I Date:

 Signature: Date: